pygame/pygame/docs/reST/ref/scrap.rst

    :param string type: type identifier of the data to be placed into the
       clipboard
-   :param data: data to be place into the clipboard (in python 3 data is a
+   :param data: data to be place into the clipboard, a bytes object
-      byte string and in python 2 data is a str)
-   :type data: bytes or str
+   :type data: bytes

    :raises pygame.error: if unable to put the data into the clipboard